fncbook/fnc/book/ivp/zerostability.md

   \mathbf{u}_{i+1} = -4u_i + 5u_{i-1} + h(4f_i + 2f_{i-1}),
 ```

 is third-order accurate.
-Yet it is not useful, as can be seen in {doc}`demos/zs-LIAF`.
+Yet it is not useful, as can be seen in {prf:ref}`demos-zs-LIAF`.

 ```{index} instability; of a mutistep formula
 ```

-The source of the instability in~{doc}`demos/zs-LIAF` is not hard to identify.
+The source of the instability in~{prf:ref}`demos-zs-LIAF` is not hard to identify.
 First though, we're going to encounter the possibility of complex numbers shortly.
 Because it's easy to confuse the node index $i$ with the imaginary unit, we'll switch to using $m$ as the step index in this section.

 Let's recall that we can rewrite {eq}`LIAF` as $\rho(\mathcal{Z})u_{m-1}=h \sigma(\mathcal{Z})u_{m-1}$ using the forward shift operator $\mathcal{Z}$: